 To ensure that its programs, activities, and services are accessible to all matriculating students, Bowdoin College is committed to providing reasonable accommodations for students with documented disabilities.
-Documented disabilities may include a learning disability; attention deficit disorder; a visual, hearing, or mobility impairment; or a physical or mental illness.
-A reasonable accommodation is one that is consistent with the academic standards of the College and does not require substantial course or program alteration.
-Final authority for determining the most appropriate and effective accommodation rests with the College and is based on the nature of the course or program and the individual student's disability-related need.
-[It must be understood that arrangements for equipment, recorded text, interpreters, housing assignments, and other accommodations require advance notice.]
+Documented disabilities may include a learning disability; attention deficit disorder; a visual, hearing, or mobility impairment; a physical or mental illness; or food allergy.
+A reasonable accommodation is one that is consistent with the academic standards of the College and does not require substantial course or program alteration or result in the lowering of academic standards.
+Final authority for determining appropriate and effective accommodations rests with the College and is based on the nature of the course or program and the individual student's disability-related need.
+[It must be understood that arrangements for equipment, recorded text, interpreters, housing assignments, testing and other accommodations require advance notice.]

 Since the laws guiding eligibility for accommodations in grades K-12 and post-secondary education differ, current documentation including recommendations which correspond with the demands of college will help to support your transition.
-If documentation is not current or relevant, the College will require an updated evaluation, the cost of which will be covered by the family.
+If documentation is not current or sufficiently comprehensive, the College may require an updated evaluation, the cost of which will need to be borne by the family.